|

 1. "The South was the aggressor."

-I came to the Civil War debate as someone who was very
+I came to the Civil War debate as

 equivalent of stepping across a line or bumping someone on the